-Jackson Mount takes us into the forest with Growing Solidarity, a community farm for refugee migrants
+Jackson Mount takes us into the forest with Growing Solidarity, a mutual aid project working with refugee migrants

 “It's really important to remember the therapeutic power of land and community,” says Sophe, one of the co-ordinators of Growing Solidarity.